-How to Assign a Player Channel from the Channel Explorer
+3.2.3.
+How to Assign a Player Channel or the Software Player

+From the Channel Explorer

-To assign a player channel to a Playlist Panel from the Channel Explorer, proceed as follows:
+Users can assign a player channel to a Playlist Panel from the Channel Explorer.
+This can be done in the following way:

-- 1. Open a Playlist Panel

-- 2. Open the Channel Explorer

-- Drag a player channel from the Channel Explorer onto the open Playlist Panel (in the Channel Media and Transport Functions pane).
+Drag a player channel from the Channel Explorer window and drop it on the Playlist Panel (in the Channel Media and Transport Functions pane).